lolo77/mower/README.md

 Architecture
 ------------
 I made layers to separate the engine from the data transfers (ie. read and write operations).
-To make the maintenance easy, the project is divided in 4 main parts :
+To make the maintenance easy, the project is divided in three main parts :
 * App : The entry point
 * Core : The engine and the working entities
 * Transfer : The in/out layer